chloealbright/DevHiveMind/Algorithms & Data Structures/Non-Linear Data Structures/Structure/Graphs.md

 Graphs are used a lot with Google maps for determining the shortest path to a destination

 Trees are considered a type of graph

+Yes, graphs can be implemented using linked lists.
+This is commonly referred to as an "adjacency list" representation of a graph.
+In an adjacency list, each vertex of the graph is associated with a list of its neighboring vertices.
+This approach is particularly useful for sparse graphs where the number of edges is much smaller than the maximum possible number of edges.

+Here's how an adjacency list representation works using linked lists:

+1. Create a linked list for each vertex in the graph.
+2. For each vertex, populate its linked list with pointers or references to the neighboring vertices it's connected to.

+Advantages of using linked lists for graph representations (adjacency lists) include:

+1. Efficient memory usage: In sparse graphs, where there are relatively few edges, an adjacency list can be much more memory-efficient compared to an adjacency matrix (a 2D array representation of a graph).
+2. Dynamic structure: Linked lists allow for dynamic resizing, making it easy to add or remove vertices and edges from the graph.

+Comparing linked list-based graph implementations to array-based implementations (adjacency matrices):

+- **Memory Usage:** Linked lists are generally more memory-efficient for sparse graphs, while adjacency matrices may be more memory-efficient for dense graphs.
+Adjacency matrices use O(V^2) memory, where V is the number of vertices, whereas adjacency lists typically use O(V + E) memory, where E is the number of edges.

+- **Edge Lookup:** In an adjacency list, looking up edges connected to a vertex takes O(degree), where the degree is the number of neighbors.
+In an adjacency matrix, edge lookup is constant time (O(1)).
+Therefore, for dense graphs or when you need to perform frequent edge lookups, adjacency matrices can be more efficient.

+- **Space and Insertion Complexity:** Linked lists are more space-efficient for sparse graphs, and they have lower insertion complexity when adding or removing edges.
+Adjacency matrices are better suited for dense graphs and have constant-time insertion or removal complexity.

+In summary, the choice between using linked lists or arrays (adjacency lists or matrices) for graph implementation depends on the specific characteristics of your graph, such as its density and the operations you need to perform.
+Sparse graphs with dynamic requirements often favor linked list-based implementations, while dense graphs and frequent edge lookups may benefit from array-based representations.